carpentries/sandpaper-docs/episodes/editing.md

 carpentry
 : The code for the specific carpentry that the lesson belongs to (swc, dc, lc, cp)

+carpentry_description
+: (Optional) Full organisation name.
+Not needed when carpentry is swc, dc, lc, or cp.

 ::::::::::: callout

 ### Adding a custom logo